techindicium/code-challenge/README.md

 ![image](https://user-images.githubusercontent.com/49417424/105993225-e2aefb00-6084-11eb-96af-3ec3716b151a.png)

 Your final step is to be able to run a query that shows the orders and its details.
 The Orders are placed in a table called **orders** at the postgres database.
-The details are placed at the csv file provided, and each line has an **order_id** field pointing the **orders** table
+The order details are recorded in the csv file provided, and each line has an **order_id** field pointing the **orders** table

 How you are going to build this query will heavily depend on which database you choose and how you will load the data this database.